 A longtime goal of Watoto World has been to support and bolster the community.
 On the eve of the first medical clinic offered to the community, Covid-19 struck.
 Despite this temporary setback, the center has been well received by the community, planting the seeds for greater positive impact.

 Most importantly, the Chief and Everline have developed a strong collaboration with mutual respect.
 These types of relationships historically take a long time to develop - Everline is very skilled and adept at mobilizing within the community, instilling trust and cooperation that will enhance all our efforts.

-She has also formed a relationship with the ACC (Area Advisory Council) which is comprised of stakeholders involved with the children (DCO, Ministry of Health, Ministry of Education, Representative from Court, etc.).
-We have offered our Community Center to the AAC on anas needed basis, as a measure of good faith and goodwill to the Community.
+Everline has also formed a relationship with the ACC (Area Advisory Council) which is comprised of stakeholders involved with the children (DCO, Ministry of Health, Chief, Ministry of Education, Representative from Court, etc.).
+We have offered our Community Center to the AAC on an as needed basis, as a measure of good faith and goodwill to the Community.